Han Kuo-yu: Early political career

+Taipei County Councilor (1990–1993)

+While pursuing his graduate studies at National Chengchi University, Han attended classes during the day and worked as a mainland affairs researcher at the China Times during evenings; he initially began his graduate studies in international relations but switched to East Asian studies.
+His interest in politics led him to borrow NT$900,000 from close friends in order to launch an election campaign for a seat on the Taipei County Council.
+In the 1990 county council election, Han ran as an independent with the support of Apollo Chen, who had been elected to the council the previous year.
+He ultimately won the seat representing Zhonghe District on the Taipei County Council and took office on March 1, 1990.

+During his time in office as a councilor, Han was a close political associate of fellow councilors Wu Shan-jiu and Chiang Huei-chen, with whom he often caucused to oppose You Ching, a member of the Democratic Progressive Party (DPP).
+His term ended on January 31, 1993.

 Legislative Yuan

-He was first elected to the Legislative Yuan in 1992 and remained in office until 2002, serving for a time as Kuomintang (KMT) caucus leader.
+On December 19, 1992, Han began a campaign to be elected a member of the Legislative Yuan.
+He won a clear majority to represent an at-large Taipei constituency as a KMT nominee.
+He remained in office until 2002, serving for a time as KMT caucus leader.
+Han was also the founding leader of what became the New Taipei City Hakka Association, serving from 1992 to 1998.

 As a legislator, he became known for his combative personality, most famously assaulting, and landing in hospital in the 1990s, the opposition legislator and future president Chen Shui-bian in the Legislative Yuan on one occasion.
 For their support of the construction of the Lungmen Nuclear Power Plant, Han, Hung Hsiu-chu, Chan Yu-jen, and Lin Chih-chia were targeted with an unsuccessful recall referendum.
 Subsequently, Han lost reelection to the legislature in 2001.
 He then served as deputy mayor of Zhonghe under mayor Chiu Chui-yi.

 Taipei Agricultural Products Marketing Corporation

 After leaving politics, Han lived in Yunlin County, in his wife's hometown, where he became friendly with former Yunlin County Magistrate Chang Jung-wei.
 Due to their friendly relationship, Han was believed to be Chang's ally.

 In January 2013, with Chang's support, Han became the general manager of Taipei Agricultural Products Marketing Corporation (TAPMC), a corporation jointly owned by Taipei City and the Council of Agriculture.
 The TAPMC manages the produce demands of the greater Taipei area.